somnisomni/RPi-SenseStation/README.md

    - Info : https://www.meanwell.com/Upload/PDF/RS-15/RS-15-SPEC.PDF
  - ~~microSD memory card~~
    - ~~SanDisk one~~ **corrupted and physically broken**
-   - ~~SK Networks MOCAT one~~ **became write-protected or cause data loss in couple of days but normal after reformat, but I decided not to use microSD cards**
+   - ~~SK Networks MOCAT one~~ **became write-protected or cause data loss in couple of days but normal after reformat, but I gave up using microSD cards**
  - An *old* 2.5-inch HDD, which was from *old* Lenovo laptop
    - HGST Z5K500-500 SATA2 5400RPM 500GB
- - USB Type-A to USB Micro Type-B fast-charging cable
+ - USB Type-A to Micro Type-B fast-charging cable
  - A breadboard
    - or a perfboard, if you decided to solder these *smol* things
  - A bunch of M-F/M-M wires